tarekmulla/discrete-math/README.md

 * [Install docker](https://docs.docker.com/get-docker/)
 * [Install docker compose](https://docs.docker.com/compose/install/)
+* Create .env by copying .env.example and update the values
 * Make sure docker is running
 * Run commands that provided in *./Makefile*:
     * `make run`: run the webapp, can be accessed on [localhost:80](https://localhost:80)